10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 The following is a summary of our operating results by line of business ($000's omitted, except per share data):

-| Three Months Ended | | Six Months Ended |
+Three Months EndedNine Months Ended

-Income before income taxes: | | | | | | | |
+Income before income taxes:

 We remain focused on taking a measured approach to our capital allocation strategy in order to position ourselves to effectively respond to any potential future volatility in demand.
 Accordingly, we are focused on protecting liquidity and closely managing our cash flows while also continuing to focus on shareholder returns, including the following actions:

-–Increasing our lot optionality within our land pipeline for increased flexibility;
+Increasing our lot optionality within our land pipeline for increased flexibility;

-–Producing sufficient levels of spec inventory (houses without customer orders) to service buyers seeking to close within 30 to 90 days;
+Producing sufficient levels of spec inventory (houses without customer orders) to service buyers seeking to close within 30 to 90 days;

-–Maintaining a focus on shareholder return through share buybacks and dividends, including a 25% increase in our dividends from $0.16 to $0.20 per share effective with our January 2024 dividend payment;
+Maintaining a focus on shareholder return through share buybacks and dividends, including a 25% increase in our dividends from $0.16 to $0.20 per share effective with our January 2024 dividend payment;

-–Taking an opportunistic approach to repurchasing debt; and
+Taking an opportunistic approach to repurchasing debt; and

-–Maintaining ample liquidity.
+Maintaining ample liquidity.

-Although we have seen some moderation in demand in the second quarter of 2024 that has continued into July, the limited supply of both new and existing homes for sale, continuing low levels of unemployment, and demographics supporting housing demand remain favorable.
+The limited supply of both new and existing homes for sale, continuing low levels of unemployment, and demographics supporting housing demand remain favorable.
 We believe our strategic approach with respect to sales incentives, advertising, and our production cadence will enable us to meet consumer demand at the selling prices necessary to turn our inventory, maintain market share, and generate healthy returns.
 We remain confident in our ability to navigate this environment and to position the Company to take advantage of opportunities as they arise to support future growth and continued profitability and financial strength.

 Homebuilding Operations